-Are disloyalty and distrust related?
+Will disloyal and distrust be related?

 The companies find it difficult to quit repetitive advertising and put their people in charge of providing trusted brands

 The companies find it difficult to quit repetitive advertising and put their people in charge of providing trusted brands.
-I tried the theme "Hello Business: Do you notice that your People are your Brand?"The article was very successful in areas RR.HH, but rather lacking in responsible marketing and communication.
-Damn fear...
+I tried the subject on "Hello company: Did you know that your people are your brand?"The article was very successful in RR areas.
+Hh, but rather scarce in marketing and communication managers. fear...